 After elementary school Stewart was sent away by his parents to attend Mercersburg Academy in south-central Pennsylvania where he became proficient at baseball and football and a particularly good track athlete.
 He went on to study architecture at Princeton University which was where he first developed an interest in acting.
 Away from his studies, he enjoyed going to the movies at the time when silent films were being phased out in favor of 'Talkies'.
 Stewart was a self-taught accordion player and he began to play for the Triangle Club, a student acting group.
 He got to know Josh Logan, later to become a well known director on Broadway, who, following his graduation in 1932, invited Stewart to join his University Players acting company in Falmouth MA.

-These early films, as he honed his style, were mostly comedies and romantic dramas from the mid 1930's, such as 'Wife vs. Secretary,' "Born to Dance', 'The Gorgeous Hussy', and 'Navy Blue and Gold'.
+These early films, as he honed his style, were mostly comedies and romantic dramas from the mid 1930's, such as 'Wife vs. Secretary,' and "Born to Dance', in 1936 and 'Navy Blue and Gold' in 1937.

 With 'You Can't Take It With You' in 1938 Stewart began a successful association with director Frank Capra who came to regard Stewart as the best actor in Hollywood.
 Capra maintained that Stewart instinctively understood what each picture required and needed very little guidance - a director's dream.
 'You Can't Take It With You' starred comedienne Jean Arthur and won the 1938 Best Picture Academy Award.